jeremybanka/recoverage/packages/recoverage/README.md

    bun run test:coverage
    ```

-   This command will detect that coverage has increased (more switch cases are covered) and exit with code `0`.
+   This command will detect that coverage has increased (more cases are covered) and exit with code `0`.